 “…if you think about your own email address, it’s probably used to sign into a number of services, especially social media platforms.
 These are great places to investigate in order to validate the emails address usage.”

 The first thing we will want to check is that the email address is real.
 This is done via:

-- SMTP check: a simple, yet technical process that will ping the email server and returns a basic answer: does it exist or not?
+- SMTP check: This is a simple, yet technical process that will ping the email server and returns a basic answer: Does it exist or not?